envimate/message-mate/README.md

 Channels bring their own Threadpool with them.
 For more details on how to create and configure asynchronous Channels see [!!!]

-At the end of a Channel the default action is executed for each message.
+At the end of a Channel an Action is executed for each message.
 Actions abstract the consumer part of the messaging.
-The simplest action is the `Consume` action execute the given logic for each message that reached the end of the Channel.
-Other actions allow dynamic subscriptions or jumps to other channel.
+The simplest Action is the `Consume` Action which executes the given logic for each message that reached the end of the Channel.
+Other Actions allow dynamic subscriptions or jumps to other Channels.

 #### Actions
-Each message reaching the end of the channel will be consumed by an action.
-This can be the default action defined during creation time or a dynamically changed by filter (explained below).
-Several default actions exist
+Each message reaching the end of the Channel will be consumed by an Action.
+This can be the default Action defined during creation time or a dynamically changed by Filter (explained below).
+Several default Actions exist:

 ##### Consume
-A `Consume` action calls the given Consumer function for every message that reached the end of the Channel:
+A `Consume` Action calls the given Consumer function for every message that reached the end of the Channel:

 ```java